 Winter sports are king

 If you’re one of those people who starts counting down to next winter as soon as the previous one ends, Canada is a veritable mecca.
-Whether you like skiing and snowboarding or hockey and ice fishing, no one knows how to make cold weather cool like Canadians.
+Whether you like skiing and snowboarding or hockey and ice fishing, no one knows how to make cold-weather cool like Canadians just make sure to bring everything from your skiing packing list.
 There’s a reason the country is called the Great White North, after all.

 During winter, Ottawa is home to one of the most unique ice skating rinks anywhere when the city opens up 7.8 kilometers of the frozen Rideau Canal, providing chilly good times and a whole new perspective of the city’s impressive architecture.
 Then of course there’s Whistler, Canada’s largest resort town.
 It’s no surprise why Whistler hosted so many events during the 2010 Winter Olympics, nor why two million guests visit every year.
 The area boasts lift-served peaks close to 3000 meters tall, with a seemingly endless supply of pristine white snow allowing alpine addicts to get their fix, and then some.

 September – October is arguably the best time to visit Canada because the weather is pleasant, there are less tourists and visitors and hotel prices are much lower than the summer months.

 Alternatively, you will find some good deals during the spring months making it a great time for those looking for a cheaper trip in the sunshine.

 Canada can be fiercly cold in the Winter months but this does add a certain charm to a trip, so if you are looking for a cooler experience, aim for October, November or March.

 Avoid December as the holiday period can be increidbly busy as well as cold – although Niagara Falls does look incredibly when it is frozen over!